KejPi/AbracaDABra/README.md

 * Windows: `%USERPROFILE%\AppData\Local\AbracaDABra\cache\`
 * Linux: `$HOME/.cache/AbracaDABra/`

 AbracaDABra can visualize the Electronic Program Guide (EPG) if it is provided by the broadcaster in the SPI application and/or over RadioDNS.
-In such case the "Program guide..." menu item becomes active and the user can browse through the service's schedule in an interactive user interface.
+In such case the "EPG" menu item becomes active and the user can browse through the service's schedule in an interactive user interface.

 <p align="center" width="100%">
 <img width="1112" alt="EPG_20240209" src="https://github.com/KejPi/AbracaDABra/assets/6438380/fc2712e8-2b9d-483e-b089-169a77efa98f">
 <p align="center" width="100%">

-The EPG dialog supports dragging or scrolling by mouse, and specific program details can be displayed by clicking on an item.
+The EPG view supports dragging or scrolling by mouse, and specific program details can be displayed by clicking on an item.
 An audio service can be selected by clicking on the service name on the left side.

 ## User application data storage
 AbracaDABra can be configured to store all incoming data from the slideshow (SLS) and/or the SPI application.
-The configuration consists of storage folder that is common for both applications and a subfolder template configurable for each application individually.
+[Data storage](#data-storage) folder is common for both applications but subfolders can be configured by a template for each application individually.
 Storage of data can be enabled for each application individually.

 <p align="center" width="100%">
     <img width="692" alt="uaSettings_2025-03-27" src="https://github.com/user-attachments/assets/725e4c59-1c64-4581-9dfb-19a7e0790d66" />
 </p>

-The default storage folder is OS dependent:
-* macOS: `$HOME/Downloads/AbracaDABra/`
-* Windows: `%USERPROFILE%\Downloads\AbracaDABra\`
-* Linux: `$HOME/Downloads/AbracaDABra/`

-The overwrite checkbox enables overwriting of the files with the same name.
-If it is not checked (default), new files with existing name will be ignored and not stored.
+The overwrite switch enables overwriting of the files with the same name.
+If it is not enabled (default), new files with existing name will be ignored and not stored.

 The subfolder template for each application can be created individually.
 Following tokens are supported: